stmcg/smoothedIPW/README.md

 We will use the example data set `data_null` which contains longitudinal data on 1,000 individuals over 25 time points.
-This data set was generated so that the true average treatment effect is 0 at all time points.
+This data set was generated so that the treatment has no effect on the outcome at all time points.
 The data set `data_null` contains the following columns:

 - `id`: Participant ID
 - `t0`: Follow-up time index
 - `L`: Time-varying covariate
-- `L0`: Baseline value of `L`
 - `Z`: Medication initiated at baseline
 - `A`: Adherence to the medication initiated at baseline
 - `R`: Indicator of outcome measurement